Prescribing TRUVADA for PrEP

 Uninfected individuals should also be counseled to strictly adhere to the recommended daily dosing schedule.
 The effectiveness of TRUVADA in reducing the risk of acquiring HIV-1 is strongly correlated with adherence as demonstrated by measurable drug levels in clinical trials.
-Here are the key steps in prescribing TRUVADA for a PrEP indication.
+Here are the key steps in prescribing TRUVADA for PrEP.
 For a complete list of prescribing steps, review the Checklist for Prescribers.

 By completing the fields below, you can register for subsidized testing for qualified uninfected individuals.*All fields are required.

 You have now registered to receive HIV testing at no cost for uninfected individuals at high risk.
 The free test is only available to U.S. patients, excluding Massachusetts residents and beneficiaries of any state or federally funded programs (including, by way of example, Medicare or Medicaid, Medigap, VA, DOD, or TriCare).

 If you have not received your account information and testing request/lab form to access free HIV and HBV tests within two (2) business days, or have misplaced your account information, please contact LabCorp at

 IMPORTANT SAFETY INFORMATION

 BOXED WARNING: LACTIC ACIDOSIS/SEVERE HEPATOMEGALY WITH STEATOSIS, POST-TREATMENT ACUTE EXACERBATION OF HEPATITIS B, and RISK OF DRUG RESISTANCE WITH USE OF TRUVADA FOR PRE-EXPOSURE PROPHYLAXIS (PrEP) IN UNDIAGNOSED EARLY HIV-1 INFECTION